- Über Jan

-Of course, all activities that caused this muscle to tighten up or created trigger points in the first place, will be painful if performed.
+Of course, all activities that caused this muscle to tighten up or created trigger points in the first place, can be painful.

-Beside that, with a troubling extensor digitorum muscle you might have pain when shaking someones hand or grabbing objects – e.g. box of water, cup of coffee –.
+Besides that, a troubling extensor digitorum might give you pain when shaking someone`s hand or grabbing objects – e.g. box of water, cup of coffee –.

 In more severe cases, you even might experience a weak grip accompanied with pain while opening and closing your hand.